backslashspace/Logging-CS/README.md

 # Getting Started

 1. Copy the `Logging` directory into your solution
-2. Added `using BSS.Logging;` to your `.cs` file to import the namespace
+2. Add `using BSS.Logging;` to your `.cs` file to import the namespace
-3. Initialize the Log Class with `Log.Initialize();`, (you may want to pass in a path to the log output directory and/or the padding width)
+3. Initialize the `Log` class with `Log.Initialize();` (you may want to pass a path to the log output directory (default is ./logs) and/or the padding width)

-Now you can call for example:
+Now, for example, you can call:
 >    Log.FastLog("Info message from ThreadPool", LogSeverity.Info, "ThreadPool");

-This will output to the log file, and in debug mode to the console.
+This will output to the log file, and in debug mode, write to the console.

 Or to just write to the console in debug mode:
 >    xDebug.WriteLine("direct console write");